This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending February 17, 2018.

 Our condolences go to the family of the man who died.
 We also wish a speedy recovery to the trucker who was injured.

 11. A new bridge in/near Murray, Kentucky, is being hailed as providing safer roads and cost savings to truckers.
-According to a February 13, 2018, article
+According to a February 13, 2018, article, the new bridge will save Paschall Truck Lines "tens of thousands of dollars."(b)

 The goal of building this proposed highway -- estimated to be about 40 miles long and "built along Interstate 75 around the Atlanta area" -- is to reduce congestion, improve safety, and "reduce traffic delays on I-75 by 40% in 2030".